 Push To Install is a feature in Windows 10 that allows you to remotely install apps on your computer from the Microsoft Store website.
 This feature can be useful if you want to quickly install an app on your PC without having to be physically present.
-However, some users may not want to allow others to remotely install apps on their computer.
+However, some users may not want to allow others to remotely install apps on their computers.
 In this guide, we’ll show you how to enable or disable Push To Install on Windows 10, so you can decide whether or not to allow remote installations.

 Enabling or disabling Push To Install is a straightforward process.
 Depending on your preference, you can turn the feature on or off in just a few steps.
-Whether you want to prevent others from installing apps on your computer, or you want to enable the feature to allow remote installations, this guide will show you how to customize the Push To Install feature in Windows 10.
+Whether you want to prevent others from installing apps on your computer or you want to enable the feature to allow remote installations, this guide will show you how to customize the Push To Install feature in Windows 10.

 There are at least two ways to enable or disable the Push To Install (Remote Installation of Apps) feature on Windows 10.
 These are the following:-

-1. How to Enable or Disable Push To Install (Remote Installation of Apps) feature on Windows 10 using Group Policy Editor?
+- How to Enable or Disable Push To Install (Remote Installation of Apps) feature on Windows 10 using Group Policy Editor?

-2. How to Enable or Disable Push To Install (Remote Installation of Apps) feature on Windows 10 via Windows Registry?
+- How to Enable or Disable Push To Install (Remote Installation of Apps) feature on Windows 10 via Windows Registry?

 How to Enable or Disable Push To Install (Remote Installation of Apps) feature on Windows 10 using Group Policy Editor?